TheDutchScorpion/ha-liander/README.md

 3. Search for **Liander**.
 4. Enter your **Liander username and password**.
 5. Home Assistant will automatically discover your electricity and gas connections.

+## Privacy Notice
+This integration only uses your credentials to authenticate with Liander’s API.
+No data is sent anywhere other than between Home Assistant and Liander.